RameshLav/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 ---
 EF Core .NET Command-line Tools
 ===============================
-The Entity Framework Core .NET Command-line Tools are an extension to the cross-platform **dotnet** command, which is part of the [.NET Core SDK][2].

 > [!TIP]
 > If you're using Visual Studio, we recommend [the PMC Tools][1] instead since they provide a more integrated